gautamchandna5-alt/clientDashboard/readME.md

 Because I did not have enough time to implement WebSockets for a true real-time role-filtered feed, I designed a workaround using strict REST architecture.
 I handled the feed by building precise PostgreSQL `JOIN` queries that filter data exclusively by the user's role ID on the backend.
 On the frontend, I utilized React's `useEffect` and `useCallback` hooks to aggressively trigger a localized data re-fetch whenever an action (like assigning or completing a task) occurs, mimicking a live feed without manual page reloads.

 If I could do one thing differently, I would integrate Socket.io from the very beginning.
 Relying on REST API refetches works well for this scale, but having a persistent WebSocket connection would significantly reduce backend load and provide a much smoother, inherently real-time user experience.

+Please use admin@gmail.com for admin pm1@gmail.com and pm2@gmail.com for project managers and dev1@gmail.com to dev6@gmail.com for developers and password will be 1234 for all